 I am motivated, self-disciplined, tenacious, passionate, authentic, energetic, vital, positive, empowered, strong, proud, happy, radiant and enthusiastic!
 Exclamation point!
 I am also shy and introverted believe it or not.
 I have trouble sitting still, I could make your head spin with how many things I get through in a day.
 I eat only whole, mainly organic, foods, I am supplement queen, I prepare and take with me every meal (5-7 meals a day), I train 6 days a week, I sleep 8+ hours every night.
 I walk the talk and take it a few strides further..
 Most would see it as a lot of work but this lifestyle makes me incredibly happy!

-That is a little about my character… I hope you could feel the energy jumping off the screen 🙂 My professional tag line is I am a health & lifestyle coach, a fitness model, bodybuilder, author and blogger.
+That is a little about my character… I hope you could feel the energy jumping off the screen 🙂 My professional tag line is I am a fitness mindset & lifestyle coach, a fitness model, bodybuilder, author and blogger.
 I turned 50 years young in 2016 and chose to celebrate this milestone on stage!
 And a photo shoot afterwards that I will treasure in the old folks home; I seriously can’t believe this photo is me!

 Another big and important discovery for me on my journey to stage, as my heart overflowed with gratitude to my coaches, mentors and trainers, that being a role model and inspiring others to feel good about themselves is the most rewarding career that anyone could wish for.
 I not only discovered myself and my passion in life, I also found my purpose and mission.
 Once I heard about the Institute of Integrative Nutrition® (IIN) I knew I had found my calling.
 Being a dietician or a nutritionist is all about food.
 I now know from my own personal journey of transformation it is so NOT just about food and IIN are revolutionary in the holistic coaching aspect.